 Marino emerged as one of the most prolific passers in NFL history early in his career, throwing for 48 touchdowns and 5,084 yards in his second season.
 He followed up with two more highly productive seasons — leading the league in passing TDs and passing yards both years — before settling into a groove in which he averaged about 24 TDs and 4,000 yards the remainder of his career.

-After missing the majority of the 2019 season because of an elbow injury, Roethlisberger returned and helped lead the Steelers back to the playoffs.
-A model of consistency throughout his career, Big Ben continues to climb up not just the passing leaderboards, but he's fifth all-time with 169 career regular-season and postseason victories.
+After missing the majority of the 2019 season because of an elbow injury, Roethlisberger returned and helped lead the Steelers back to the playoffs in 2020.
+A model of consistency throughout his career, Big Ben continues to climb up not just the passing leaderboards, but he's fifth all-time with 178 career regular-season and postseason victories.
+It's widely expected that the 2021 season was Roethlisberger's last in his Hall of Fame career.

 11. Fran Tarkenton, 342 TD passes